iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-how-mapping-file-works.md

 # How Terraform Mapping File works

 ---
-This page is an in-depth explanation of how `slp_tf` handle mapping and Terraform resource files to generate an OTM.
+This page is an in-depth explanation of how `slp_tf` handles mapping and Terraform resource files to generate an OTM.

-This diagram shows how mapping and terraform resource files are pre-processed to simplify and decouple the Terraform parser logic from the input files.
+This diagram shows how mapping and Terraform resource files are pre-processed to simplify and decouple the Terraform parser logic from the input files.

 ![img/simple-diagram-about-slp_tf-internal-files-usage.png](img/simple-diagram-about-slp_tf-internal-files-usage.png)